-Crowns can last on front teeth and back teeth for an average of 15 years.
-A good-quality crown may have an average lifespan that’s double that time or longer if you keep up with your oral health.
+Crowns can last on the front and back teeth for an average of 3 to 15 years.
+A good-quality crown may have an average lifespan double that time or longer if you keep up with your oral health.

 You will know that your crown needs to be replaced if it falls out, cracks, or you have pain in or around your natural teeth or along your gum line.
 You may experience increased tooth sensitivity, feel a sharp pain when chewing food, or notice a change in your bite.

-There are many problems with crowns that do not cause symptoms, so it is important that you see your dentist on a consistent basis for evaluation and x-rays of your dental crowns.
+There are many problems with crowns that do not cause symptoms, so you must see your dentist consistently for evaluation and X-rays.
 By catching any problems early, you may avoid expensive repairs.

 Many insurance companies will not cover restorative dentistry like crown replacements for up to 5 years.
 They may only pay after some time has passed.

 It’s important to check your dental insurance plan to make sure that your crown replacement is covered before you go in for a new crown.